 Family background might be another factor to explain the incongruity between the results.
-For factors.

-The optimal duration of ECEC appears to depend on family background instance, verv early ECEC attendance had a positive effect on school readiness only among German children of disadvantaged families (Felfe & Lalive, 2014).
+For instance, verv early ECEC attendance had a positive effect on school readiness only among German children of disadvantaged families (Felfe & Lalive, 2014).
 Similar results were observed in a Dutch study in which a higher number of preschool years resulted in better reading skills in grade 3 only among socioeconomically disadvantaged children (Sierens et al., 2020).
 Children from advantaged families, however, showed better reading achievement with low to moderate ECEC duration (Sierens et al., 2020).